dante2130/must-inverter-monitor/README.md

 # must-inverter-monitor

-Monitor a MUST inverter and send the stats to InfluxDB.
+Monitor a MUST inverter and send the stats to MQTT.

 Tested on a PV-1800.